 Melatonin is an excellent hormone produced by a group of specialized cells in the brain, the pineal gland.
 The main role of this gland is to enhance the onset of sleep by communicating to the body when it is dark.
 Aside from the regulatory effects on sleep, melatonin is a powerful antioxidant.
 It helps you to regulate the major cellular components of the innate immune response.
 Certainly, this is evidenced by studies showing that:

-- Melatonin injections attract a significant increase in the numbers of macrophage cells
+- Melatonin injections attract a significant increase in the number of macrophage cells

 - Supplementation with melatonin attracts an increased number of NK cells in the bone marrow

-- Also, treatment with melatonin stimulates the activity by innate immune cell
+- Also, treatment with melatonin stimulates the activity of innate immune cell

 - Melatonin facilitates sleep onset.
 Furthermore, it underscores its value as a dietary factor for immune-boosting.